roryeiffe/Training-2348/001-Java-Basics/notes.md

       - 2 methods with the same name in the same class but either type/order/number of parameters
         - public int add(int a, int b);
         - public int add(int a, int b, int c);

+## Constructors
+- Special methods that help us construct/create new instances of the class we have defined
+- In Java, constructors take the same name of the class
+- We can also have multiple different constructors as long as they have different parameters (overloading)
+- A constructor is responsible for initializing the object, usually by setting values for the different fields